 Section 6(e) does not specify what needs to be included in a “draft registration statement.”
 As the confidential submission of the draft registration statement does not constitute a “filing” for purposes of Securities Act Sections 5(c) and 6(a), it is not required to be signed or to include the consent of auditors and other experts.
 In addition, as is the case with publicly filed registration statements, emerging growth companies may omit certain limited information from their initial submissions in reliance on existing rules and regulations relating to the content of filed registration statements, such as the public offering price or other offering-related information.
 We expect draft registration statements to be substantially complete at the time of initial submission, including a signed audit report of the registered public accounting firm covering the fiscal years presented in the registration statement and exhibits.
 Companies conducting an initial public offering are permitted to omit financial information for historical periods if they reasonably believe such omitted periods will not be required to be included in the filing at the time of the offering, so long as the registration statement is amended prior to distributing any preliminary prospectus so that it contains all financial information required at the time of amendment.
 See FAST Act Compliance and Disclosure Interpretations Question 1 for additional guidance.

-How do you calculate the 21 days before the road show, and how does this interact with other communications, such as the new test-the-waters communications permitted under Securities Act Section 5(d)?
+How do you calculate the 15 days before the road show, and how does this interact with other communications, such as the test-the-waters communications permitted under Securities Act Section 5(d)?

 If an emerging growth company does not conduct a traditional road show, when must the confidential draft submissions be publicly filed?
 Does it matter if the company will conduct test-the-waters communications in reliance upon Section 5(d) or will engage in other activities that may come within the definition of “road show”?

-Section 6(e) provides that the emerging growth company has to publicly file the initial confidential submission and all amendments thereto not later than 21 days before it conducts its road show.
-Our rules and EDGAR do not currently provide for the filing of registration statements in draft form.
-As a result, for now, these materials should be filed as exhibits to the first registration statement filed on EDGAR, with each confidential submission filed as a separate Exhibit 99.
+Section 6(e) provides that the emerging growth company has to publicly file the initial confidential submission and all amendments thereto not later than 15 days before it conducts its road show.
 As is the case for all registration statements filed under the Securities Act, the first filed registration statement should be complete, including signatures, signed audit reports, consents, exhibits and filing fees.

 An issuer that qualifies as an emerging growth company is in registration at the time of the enactment of the JOBS Act.
 Can the issuer switch to the confidential submission process for future amendments?